consulo/consulo-dev.github.io/docs/tutorials/live_templates/template_support.md

 Copy this file into the [plugin's resources folder](https://github.com/JetBrains/intellij-sdk-code-samples/tree/master/live_templates/src/main/resources/liveTemplates).

 ## Implement TemplateContextType
-A [`TemplateContextType`](upsource:///platform/analysis-api/src/com/intellij/codeInsight/template/TemplateContextType.java) tells the IntelliJ Platform where the Live Template is applicable: Markdown files.
+A [`TemplateContextType`](upsource:///platform/analysis-api/src/com/intellij/codeInsight/template/TemplateContextType.java) tells the Consulo where the Live Template is applicable: Markdown files.
 Every context must have a unique `TemplateContextType` defined for it, and many context types are defined by the Platform.
 The `MarkdownContext` class defines it for Markdown files.
 Ultimately, a file's extension determines the applicable Markdown context.